coyotespike/coyotespike.github.io/_posts/2016-10-27-ChairlessOffice.md

 Clearly this won't be right for every office setup, but if you can get one of those IKEA standing desks that adjust all the way up or down, or just put your laptop or monitor on a chair, you can easily transition all the way from standing to sitting on the floor.
+I use a standalone keyboard with a long cord and position my computer at some appropriate height in front of me, so I can work in almost any position.

+In a nutshell, move like ancient humans did: stand or sit on the ground.
+Stretch in as many ways as you can think of, while exercising your brain as only the modern world ever has.
+Now your entire work day trains your supporting muscles in many postures, and your entire work day is a mobility training session.

 The benefits are enormous, and now you can sit guilt-free.